kwojcicki/kwojcicki.github.io/_posts/STATEFUL_LAMBDAS.md

 };
 ```

-and then we'll invoke that lambda, concurrently and repeatedly, multiple times a second and see how often each environment is reused by the same user.
+and then we'll invoke that lambda, concurrently and repeatedly, multiple times and see how often each environment is reused by the same user.

 ```javascript
 const call = async (startTime) => {